Justin-Sawyer/recipes-and-deliveries/README.md

 	- Comment on blog posts created by other community members.

-	- Up-vote community-created recipes that I find particluarly mouth-watering in the hope that these recipes be added to the recipe database.
+	- Up-vote community-created recipes that I find particluarly mouth-watering in the hope that these recipes will be added to the recipe database.

 	- Create and edit my own recipe concoctions and have them voted on by other community members.